-Rent expense under the operating leases for the years ended December 31, 2019 and December 31, 2018 was \$51,971 and \$40,533, respectively.
+Rent expense under the operating leases for the year ended December 31, 2020 and December 31, 2019 was \$31,200 and \$51,971, respectively.

 Contracts:

 SSI's grants and contracts are subject to inspection and audit by the appropriate governmental funding agencies.
 The purpose is to determine whether program funds were used in accordance with their respective guidelines and regulations.
 The potential exists for disallowance of previously funded program costs.
 The ultimate liability, if any, which may result from these governmental audits cannot be reasonably estimated and, accordingly, SSI has no provisions for the possible disallowance of program costs on its financial statements.